zer0cache/matic-docs/docs/validate/orientation.md

 #### Specs
 In order to understand the granular information about core components such as Heimdall, Bor and Contracts you can head over to the link below.
-This will not only help you understand how Polygon works under-the-hood but also help you to execute attacks correctly
+This will not only help you understand how Polygon works under-the-hood but also help you to execute attacks correctly.

 You can navigate to the specs with these links: